Sa1m0n31/c-programming/README.md

 3. <b>pointers-array.c</b> - example showing how pointers in C works

 4. <b>pointers-matrix.c</b> - two-dimensional array in C as a pointer to pointer (example with matrix)

+5. <b>lexer_and_parser.zip</b> - lexer and parser for arthmetic operations on rational numbers coded with flex and yacc